Intrinsic Dimension Estimation Using Wasserstein Distances: Preliminaries

 In particular, there exists a universal constant $K$ such that if $N(\mathcal{S}, \norm{\cdot}, \epsilon) \leq C_1 \epsilon^{- d}$ for some $C, d > 0$, then

-holds with $C = K C_1$. \end{lemma} The proof uses the symmetrization and chaining technique and applies the complexity bounds of Holder functions found above; the details can be found in \Cref{app:miscellany}.
+holds with $C = K C_1$. \end{lemma} The proof uses the symmetrization and chaining technique and applies the complexity bounds of H{\"o}lder functions found above; the details can be found in Appendix \ref{app:miscellany}.

-We now specialize to the case where $\alpha = B = 1$, due to the computational tractability the resulting distance.
-Applying Kantorovich-Rubenstein duality \cite{kantorovich1958space}, we see that this special case of \Cref{lemma:holderipm} recovers the special $p = 1$ case of \cite{weed2019sharp}.
-Thus, from here on, we suppose that $d > 2$ and our metric on distributions is $d_{1,1} = W_1$.
+We now specialize to the case where $\beta = B = 1$, due to the computational tractability of the resulting Wasserstein distance.
+Applying Kantorovich-Rubenstein duality \citep{kantorovich1958space}, we see that this special case of Lemma \ref{lemma:holderipm} recovers the special $p = 1$ case of \cite{weed2019sharp}.
+From here on, we suppose that $d > 2$ and our metric on distributions is $d_{1,1} = W_1$.

 We begin by noting that if we have $2n$, independent samples from $\pp$, then we can split them into two data sets of size $n$, and denote by $P_n, P_n'$ the empirical distributions thus generated.
-We then note that \Cref{lemma:holderipm} implies that if $\supp \pp \subset M$ and $M$ is of dimension $d$, then
+We then note that Lemma \ref{lemma:holderipm} implies that if $\supp \pp \subset M$ and $M$ is of dimension $d$, then

 If we were to establish a lower bound as well as concentration of $W_1(P_n, P_n')$ about its mean, then we could consider the following estimator.
 Given a data set of size $2(\alpha + 1)n$, we can break the data into four samples, $P_n, P_n'$ each of size $n$ and $P_{\alpha n}, P_{\alpha n}'$ of size $\alpha n$.
 Then we would have